JoshSchramm94/validateHOT/README.md

 - `prob_scores()`: Converts the raw utilities of a MaxDiff to choice probabilities by applying the following procedures:

-- For unanchored MaxDiff: First, the scores are zero-centered, afterwards they are transformed by the following formula
+- For unanchored MaxDiff: First, the scores are zero-centered, and then they are transformed by the following formula
   $\frac{exp^{U_i}}{(exp^{U_i} + a - 1)}$ (Chrzan and Orme 2019, 56),
   where $U_i$ is the raw utility of item *i* and `a` is the number of items shown simultaneously per MaxDiff task.